Troubleshoot SIP trunk credential errors

 • Access to your SIP provider’s admin panel (to check IP whitelisting)

-Using a hostname instead of an IP address
+Using a hostname for an inbound gateway

 This is the most common cause of this error.